dCache/dcache/docs/TheBook/src/main/markdown/config-SRM.md

 ## Utilization of space reservations for data storage

-`SRM` version 2.2 introduced a concept of space reservation.
+`SRM` version 2.2 introduced the concept of space reservation.
 Space reservation guarantees that the requested amount of storage space of a specified type is made available by the storage system for a specified amount of time.

-Users can create space reservations using an appropriate `SRM` client, although it is more common for the dCache administrator to make space reservations for VOs (see [the section called “SpaceManager configuration”](#spacemanager-configuration).
+Users can create space reservations using an appropriate `SRM` client, although it is more common for the dCache administrator to make space reservations for VOs (see the section [“SpaceManager configuration”](#spacemanager-configuration).
 Each space reservation has an associated ID (or space token).
 VOs then can copy directly into space tokens assigned to them by the dCache administrator.

-When a file is about to be transferred to a storage system, the space available in the space reservation is checked if it can accomodate the entire file.
+When a file is about to be transferred to a storage system, it is checked whether the space available in the space reservation can accomodate the entire file.
 If yes, this chunk of space is marked as allocated, so that it can not be taken by another, concurrently transferred file.
-If the file is transferred successfully the allocated space becomes used space within the space reservation, else the allocated space is released back to the space reservation as free space.
+If the file is transferred successfully, the allocated space becomes used space within the space reservation, else the allocated space is released back to the space reservation as free space.

 `SRM` space reservation can be assigned a non-unique description which can be used to query the system for space reservations with a given description.